Animal Eyes admires English Bulldogs and enjoys sharing information about these gentle, stubborn, loving dogs.

 - Be careful not to bathe your dog too often.
 A bath up to two times a month is sufficient—any more can cause skin irritation.

-- After weaning, your puppy's digestive system in not fully developed, giving him a reduced digestive capacity.
-Situations of high stress, as when being separated from his mother and litter mates, can play a big part in this situation.
+- After weaning, your puppy's digestive system is not fully developed, giving him a reduced digestive capacity.
+Situations of high stress, as when being separated from his mother and littermates, can play a big part in this situation.

 - At this stage, it is important to feed food that is for high-energy working dogs.
 This will help your dog develop better digestive abilities and ensure the intake of both calcium and phosphorus, which are crucial at this stage.

 - It is also important to not change the diet for the first 3 to 4 months.
 Doing this will help alleviate problems of diarrhea and other digestive issues.
 So when you first bring your dog home, plan on feeding him or her the same brand of food that the breeder was using.